 Think about what’s next

-Try out new tools: Once orders start piling up, you may realise that you need tools to support the way you’re selling on new channels.
-Rethink your inventory management software, eCommerce site, and social selling tools to ensure you stay competitive and make things easier on yourself.
+- Try out new tools: Once orders start piling up, you may realise that you need tools to support the way you’re selling on new channels.
+Rethink your inventory management software, eCommerce site, contracts or waiver forms, and social selling tools to ensure you stay competitive and make things easier on yourself.

-Bring on extra help: Whether you’re looking to train employees to sell on social media or package and fulfill orders, trying out a new channel could make your hiring needs more urgent.
-Learn more about how to hire good employees.
+- Bring on extra help: Whether you’re looking to train store associates to sell on social media or package and fulfil orders, trying out a new channel could make your hiring needs more urgent.

 Getting your products ready to sell in different places gives your business a competitive edge.
 Now if you’re ready to try something new, you’ll already have done the prep work so you can easily get your goods into the hands of the customers that want them most, no matter where they shop.